 The Agreement with Sandstorm was executed with Orezone and, while any related royalty obligations are calculated based on production from the Bomboré permit, they remain the obligation of Orezone.
-As security for the Agreement, Orezone has pledged all of the issued and outstanding shares of its subsidiary Orezone Inc. No project level security has been provided (including security against the Bomboré permit), however in the event that the Company completes a project debt financing, Sandstorm has the right to receive security for its royalty interest (if one exists at that time) equivalent to that being given to the project debt facility lender, which could include transferring the security to the Bomboré project permit(s).
+As security for the Agreement, Orezone has pledged all of the issued and outstanding shares of its subsidiary Orezone Inc as well as its intercorporate account.
+No project level security has been provided (including security against the Bomboré permit); however, in the event that the Company completes a project debt financing, Sandstorm has the right to receive security for its royalty interest (if one exists at that time) equivalent to that being given to the project debt facility lender, which could include transferring the security to the Bomboré project permit(s).